-Finance has not set any requirements pertaining to capacity for 2004-05.
-In future years, Finance's requirements will include disclosing information concerning capacity considerations in the public plans.
+Finance has not set any requirements pertaining to capacity for 2005-06.
+In future years, Finance told us it intends to include disclosure requirements concerning capacity considerations in the public plans.

-None of the agencies are providing information on their capacity in their 2004-05 plans and reports.
+None of the agencies are providing information on their capacity in their 2005-06 plans and reports.